owncloud/core/apps/files_external/3rdparty/guzzlehttp/psr7/README.md

 ## Upgrading from Function API

 The static API was first introduced in 1.7.0, in order to mitigate problems with functions conflicting between global and local copies of the package.
-The function API will be removed in 2.0.0.
+The function API was removed in 2.0.0.
 A migration table has been provided here for your convenience:

 | Original Function | Replacement Method |
 |----------------|----------------|